Hi. I’m Allison.

 Here’s my story:

-I had gained a lot of weight as high-flying, eating and drinking executive and yet, at home I couldn’t boil an egg.
+I had gained some weight as high-flying, eating and drinking executive and yet, at home I couldn’t boil an egg.
 I thought: Eureka!
 I want to help professionals like me learn to cook.
-I was going to figure out how to be a happy, healthy, home cook, and wanted to teach and host my own TV cooking show.
-Yes, it would be difficult, but if my friends could build big dot com companies, heck, I could do this!
-So, just before I turned 30, I enrolled in culinary school.
+I was going to figure out how to be a happy, healthy, home cook, open a cooking school, write cookbooks and host my own TV cooking show.
+I could help empower home cooks and increase the health of a nation!

 After culinary school, my goal was to go to work for Martha Stewart because if I was going to teach domesticity, I wanted to learn from the master.

-I got that job after a couple false-start interviews (including one where the editor told me she would never, ever, ever hire me) at Martha, I had the opportunity to work on the launch of Everyday Food and eventually was asked to co-host the Everyday Food TV show.
+I got that job after a couple false-start interviews (including one where the editor told me she would never, ever, ever hire me) at Martha, I had the opportunity to work on the launch of Everyday Food and was asked to co-host the Everyday Food TV show.
 After that, I was invited to co-host “Home Made Simple” on Lifetime, “Cook Yourself Thin” on TLC, and I spent two years as the host of “Blue Ribbon Hunter” on Yahoo.

 These conversations lit me up.
 So, I enrolled in a coaching program at New York University, and in 2005 I became a certified personal coach.